dhellmann/pymotw-3/source/asyncio/subprocesses.rst

 process was configured to receive input.

 .. literalinclude:: asyncio_subprocess_protocol.py
-   :lines: 20-22
+   :lines: 22-24

 When the process has generated output, :func:`pipe_data_received` is invoked with the file descriptor where the data was emitted and the actual data read from the pipe.
-The protocol class saves the data in a buffer for later processing.
+The protocol class saves the output from the standard output channel of the process in a buffer for later processing.

 .. literalinclude:: asyncio_subprocess_protocol.py
-   :lines: 24-26
+   :lines: 26-30

 When the process terminates, :func:`process_exited` is called.
 The exit code of the process is available from the transport object by